-The idea that the mind and body are connected and you can actually use your brain and thoughts to change your body and reach your goal weight has become increasingly popular over recent years.
+The concept that the mind and body are connected has become increasingly acceptable over the years.
+Thus, it follows that you can actually use your brain and thoughts to change your body and reach your goal weight.

 In an interesting, recent study from the University of Pennsylvania, two scientific researchers, Gabriele Oettingen and Thomas Waden, took an in-depth look at the impact of both expectation and fantasy (visualization) in relation to weight loss.

-In the study a group of obese women were split into groups and asked to visualize four different fantasy situations.
+The group of obese women in the study were split into 4 groups and asked to visualize four different fantasy situations.

-- Two of the hypothetical situations were positive and involved the selected women fantasizing about losing weight
+- Two of the hypothetical situations involved the selected women fantasizing about losing weight (positive).

-- Two of the hypothetical situations were negative and involved thinking about risky situations, or overeating favourite foods.
+- Two of the hypothetical situations involved the selected women thinking about risky situations, or overeating favourite foods (negative).